utybo/ZoroarkKB/_articles/gEPITA101.md

   EPITA), this is what you use to log in to your email account and Office 365.
   You should receive the password via a text message before the first day.
 This is what you use to connect to all Microsoft login pages.
-* CRI: Managed by the CRI, this is what you use to log in to the CRI's Intranet, and to the Programming intranets.
+* CRI: Managed by the CRI, this is what you use to log in to the school's computers, to the CRI's Intranet, and to the Programming intranets.
 You will define this password yourself: an e-mail will give you the exact procedure.

 #### Discord Servers